Haunted Hotels in Europe

 You see, she was having an affair, which triggered her jealous and angry husband into such a fit of rage that he killed her when he found out.
 She's forever trapped within the chateau.

-For another unusual lodging option in Europe, the Karosta Prison welcomes overnight guests — all with the freedom to come and go as they please.
+For an unusual lodging option in Latvia, the Karosta Prison welcomes overnight guests — all with the freedom to come and go as they please.

 Karosta Prison's Spooks